s-kyli/100-men-vs-1-gorilla/README.md

 **Purpose**:

-So back in May 2025, this meme on Instagram called "100 men vs 1 gorilla" on was popular.
+So back in May 2025, there was this meme on Instagram called "100 men vs 1 gorilla".
 It was the debate about who would win: 100 men or 1 gorilla?
 This gave me the idea to solo-develop this Roblox game.
 My goal was to build a "many vs 1" combat scenario, which presented unique technical challenges in networking and gameplay scripting.

 **Features**: